-The property was purchased 26 years ago by its Australian owners who restored it meticulously and furnished it with purpose bought furniture and fittings.
-A decade later they restored the old rustic barn, under the same roof line as they were built in this part of Tuscany.
+The property was purchased 26 years ago by its Australian owner who restored it meticulously and furnished it with purpose bought furniture and fittings.
+A decade later the old rustic barn, under the same roof line as they were built in this part of Tuscany, was restored.
 It is now a modern take on the New York Loft type of apartment, with a huge ground floor living space, and a partial mezzanine upstairs for sleeping accommodation.
 This is not just a holiday home.
-It is the owners' home and contains anything and everything you could possibly want for a short or longer stay.
+It is the owner's home and contains anything and everything you could possibly want for a short or longer stay.
 Staying there is a first class experience and has been enjoyed by guests up to 7 times who have travelled from Australia year after year to have their own Italian Experience.

 The view is worth a thousand words.
 A guest wrote in the visitor's book 'if this isn't heaven you can see it from here'.
 And it's true....a 10th Century fort on the next hill, illuminated at night, just for you, as you sit on the terrace with a glass of the local vino or dine on the outdoor table set for the occasion.

 As people walk in for the first time the most common word is 'WOW!!'
 For this is an amazing restoration that even the builders did not envisage being so successful.
 The ground level is open plan apart from the bathroom.
 The kitchen bench is a vast 250 kilo piece of marble from the Carrara hills you can see from the villa and a modern Ilve stove.
 The dining room table opens out to seat 6 and there are two lovely comfortable sofas, one a custom built sofa bed.
-There is a flat screen TV, stereo system, DVD player and modem internet shared with the villa.
-ADSL has not yet reached this wonderful part of Tuscany.
+There is a flat screen TV, stereo system, DVD player and internet.
 You will find it filled with CD's and DVD's, satellite TV, and a small library including many books on things Italian and food.

 Upstairs reached by a wrought iron staircase is a king bed, two single beds, night tables and bedside lamps, hanging space, chests of drawers, a large wardrobe and a blanket box for blankets, duvets and pillows.